'It was boom!' inside crashing plane in San Francisco

 The fire engulfed the plane, charring the interior and eating through the roof, exposing almost the entire cabin to the sky.

-(Additional reporting by Kristina Cooke, Gerry Shih, Sarah McBride, Edwin Chan and Laila Kearney in San Francisco; Editing by Mary Milliken and Stacey Joyce)
+(Additional reporting by Dan Levine, Gerry Shih, Sarah McBride, Edwin Chan and Laila Kearney in San Francisco; Editing by Mary Milliken and Stacey Joyce)